Disabling Injuries and Illnesses Impact Many Families

 - Social Security Insurance (SSI): Most people who file disability claims through the social security system are denied.
-A claimant will be denied SSI disability benefits even if he or she is unable to practice medicine provided the claimant can work in another occupation.
+A physician will be denied SSI disability benefits even if he or she is unable to practice medicine provided the claimant can work in another occupation.
 Qualification for this form of benefits is predicated on not being able to work in any occupation.

 - Worker’s Compensation Benefits: While this form of compensation might provide some degree of income replacement if you suffer a job-related injury, approximately 96 percent of disabilities are not covered by the worker’s compensation system.

 - Personal Savings: While physicians tend to have fairly extensive savings, most people do not have enough to cover all of their expenses and maintain their current standard of living indefinitely.
-A long-term disability could result in exhausting your savings, which might jeopardize your retirement plan, kids’ private school or university education, or ability to maintain your mortgage payments.
+A long-term disability could result in exhausting your savings, which might jeopardize your retirement plan, kids’ school or university education, or ability to maintain your mortgage payments.